hanseaston/personal-website/content/projects/AndroidDrawingApp.md

 github: ''
 external: '(https://courses.cs.washington.edu/courses/cse340/19sp/assignments/undo)'
 tech:
   - Java
   - Android Studio
 company: ''
 showInProjects: true
 ---

-A fully functional drawing application that lets users draw on the canvas with undo and redo actions supported.
-Added content description to widgets in the application to improve accessibility.
-Implemented collapsible sidebars with multiple stroke thickness and color options both in XML and programmatically.
+I created a fully operational drawing application that allows users to draw on the canvas while providing support for undo and redo actions.
+To enhance accessibility, I incorporated content descriptions for widgets within the application.
+Additionally, I implemented collapsible sidebars that offer a range of stroke thickness and color options, both through XML configuration and programmatically.